alisw/AliPhysics/MUON/READMErec.txt

 - Charge
 - Chi2
 - MC label if any
-- TClonesArray of associated pads stored in AliESDMuonPad objects for a given fraction of events
+- Array of IDs of associated pads for a given fraction of events (pads are stored in a separate TClonesArray in ESD)

 The AliESDMuonPad objects contain:
 - Digit ID providing information about the location of the digit (DE ID, Manu ID, Manu channel and cathode)